-The Kanban Toolbox page will open automatically whenever you open a diagram created from the MDG Technology for Kanban Diagrams.
+The Kanban Toolbox page will open automatically whenever you open a Kanban diagram.
 The Toolbox page provides a default set of elements that you can use to represent units of work on your Kanban diagrams, but any type of element can be added.

+7 1

+Ste Action

+p

-Ste p Action 1 Open your Kanban diagram.
+1 Open your Kanban diagram.
 The Diagram Toolbox should appear with the Kanban page selected automatically.
-If the Diagram Toolbox doesn't appear, click on the >> button in the top left corner of your diagram If the Kanban page isn't automatically selected, click on left to display the 'Find Toolbox Item'
+If the Diagram Toolbox doesn't appear, click on the >> button in the top left corner of your diagram If the Kanban page isn't automatically selected, click on local to display the 'Find Toolbox Item' dialog and specify 'Kanban'

-dialog and specify 'Kanban' Drag elements from the Kanban page onto the Kanban diagram.
-The page provides these element types: Toolbox Search Change Change User Story
+2 Drag elements from the Kanban page onto the Kanban diagram.
+The page provides these element types: